RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - <i>If you're a victim needing help against cyberabuse especially in <a href="https://safeescape.org">online domestic abuse</a> and <a href="https://metta-space.com">hostile environments</a>, please contact us.</i><br>

 #### <b>Do No Harm:</b>
 All collaborators, researchers, and observers are required to sign, acknowledge, agree to "Do No Harm" agreements.
-If you are one of the victims listed in this study and need to collaborate with us, please contact us.
+If you are one of the victims, businesses, nonprofits, or entities listed in this study and need to collaborate with us, please contact us.
 <br><br>We make this study and data fully open to <a href="https://www.teamscopeapp.com/blog/6-repositories-to-share-your-research-data">Public Research</a>.
 We do not include the full code, however, we make data open on data repositories to protect the individual in this study, to make a long-lasting impact for learning in the scientific world, and to prevent harmful operations.
 As a precedent, other researchers and students should use this GitHub and study as a basis for their own social network analysis projects.
 We draw attention to this project months before in-person appearances for safety.
 <br>